AMReX-Combustion/PelePhysics/Equations.rst

 Spray Equations
 ---------------
 The following equations pertain to the spray modeling algorithm in `PeleMP`.
-The evaporation models follow the work by Abramzon and Sirignano. [#abram]_
+The evaporation models follow the work by Abramzon and Sirignano [#abram]_ and the multicomponent evaporation is based on work by Tonini. [#ton]_ Details regarding the energy balance are provided in Ge et al. [#Ge]_

 The subscript notation for this section is: :math:`d` relates to the liquid droplet, :math:`v` relates to the vapor state that is in equilibrium with the liquid and gas phase, :math:`s` relates to the reference surface state, :math:`L` relates to the liquid phase, and :math:`g` relates to the gas phase.